oneoffcoder/books/sphinx/python-dothis/source/typing-override.rst

 In Python 3.12 and later, use ``@override`` to mark methods that are intended to override a base-class method.

+The decorator turns a design intention into something type checkers and reviewers can verify.
+That helps catch drift when a base-class method is renamed or a subclass method signature no longer matches.

 .. note::

    Python 3.12+